-- Manifest ID identifies the extension database (for present a single constant chosen by committee (i.e. an CID, 0x1, etc)) - This may be used in the future for determining if a receiver wishes to load the extension database - Number of extension PDUs indicates the number of valid PDU descriptors in the manifest - Some implementations may fix the manifest TLV size however load it with a variable number of PDUs - Each Extension PDU is identified by a: - PDU number which is implied by the index to the location of the PDU Descriptor - PDU revision which is updated each time something changes in the PDU (16 bit mod 64K) - PDU check sum contains a 16 check.
-Possible options for this check are: - the low order 16 bits of a SHA-256 or MD5 hash of the frame - a CRC16 calculation of the frame - Implicit encoding of the PDU number provides the smallest possible extension PDU descriptor allowing the largest possible extension database size - Since the PDU number is implicitly encoded inserting or deleting a PDU from the middle of the extension database is a relatively expensive operation.
+- Manifest ID identifies the extension database (for present a single constant chosen by committee (i.e. an CID, 0x1, etc)) - This may be used in the future for determining if a receiver wishes to load the extension database - Number of extension PDUs indicates the number of valid PDU descriptors in the manifest - Some implementations may fix the manifest TLV size however load it with a variable number of PDUs - Each Extension PDU is identified by a: - PDU number which is implied by the index to the location of the PDU Descriptor - PDU check contains a 32 bit check. - Use of the low order 32 bits of a MD5 hash of the frame appears sufficient - Implicit encoding of the PDU number provides the smallest possible extension PDU descriptor allowing the largest possible extension database size - Since the PDU number is implicitly encoded inserting or deleting a PDU from the middle of the extension database is a relatively expensive operation.

-Extension PDU
+Extension PDU Format

-- LLDP Extension Ethertype - Since extensions are not multicast and only delivered on request no new Ethertype is required, though one could be used if desired - Chassis ID + Port ID are mandatory - Note TTL from 1st PDU should apply and is not needed here - Extension Description TLV is mandatory - Identifies this Extension PDU, the PDU revision, and the PDU hash
+- LLDP Extension Ethertype

+- Since extensions are not multicast and only delivered on request no new Ethertype is required, though one could be used if desired - Chassis ID + Port ID are mandatory - Note TTL from 1st PDU should apply and is not needed here - Extension Description TLV is mandatory - Identifies this Extension PDU, the PDU revision, and the PDU hash